LeiZHANG1995/PHBS_TQFML/Project/README.md

 ## Motivation:
 Over the last few years, Bitcoin has attracted a lot of investors and researchers due to its growing market capitalization, rapidly increasing price and high price volatility.
-This project uses efficient factors based on existing research to predict Bitcoin price change by simple LSTM model.
+Understanding Bitcoin price formation and particularly predicting its price change are meaningful for investment decision.
+This project attempts to employ simple LSTM model to Bitcoin price prediction.

+We use efficient factors based on existing research to predict Bitcoin price.
 According to empirical analysis (Ciaian, 2016), Bitcoin market supply-demand fundamentals and Bitcoin’s attractiveness for investors have significant impact on Bitcoin price, while the relevance of macro-financial indicators are statistically insignificant.
 So we mainly use data for the first two dimensions.

 ## Goals:
 We have 3 main goals, which are in accordance with our research procedure and clearly state the steps.